Tactical military athletes running together in formation at night during a strength and conditioning training session

 • Posterior chain strength for injury prevention

 Relative strength is especially important.
 Being strong relative to bodyweight improves movement efficiency and endurance.
-This is critical for military tasks.
+A 200-pound soldier who can deadlift 400 pounds carries their kit, their plate carrier, and a casualty with significantly less relative effort than a 200-pound soldier who deadlifts 250.
+This is critical for military tasks where the load is non-negotiable.
+The precise physiological mechanisms behind what is strength-endurance explain why relative strength and sustained force production are inseparable in this context.
 The precise physiological mechanisms behind what is strength-endurance explain why relative strength and sustained force production are inseparable in this context.

 Conditioning Must Reflect Operational Demands